coinosis/coinosis/README.md

 ## deploying older contracts

 * In order to create local distributions for events created with v1 contracts, you need to do the following:

+* create a `.secret` file at the root of your repo with the 12-word mnemonic of your metamask development account.

 ```bash